imoxwaves/XR_Audio_Systems_Unity_Wwise/README.md

 # XR_Audio_Systems_Unity_Wwise: Technical Sound Design Demo
+PROJECT CONTEXT & BASE FRAMEWORK

+This repository contains the C# scripting and Wwise integration required to implement a robust audio system for a VR environment.

+The project is built upon the **Hurricane VR Framework** for basic character movement and interactions.
+The primary focus of this repository is the **extension, adaptation, and optimization** of this base code to integrate advanced Wwise audio features, rather than core game logic development.
+All custom audio features are designed to be modular and decoupled from the base framework’s core mechanics.

 This repository demonstrates high-performance procedural audio systems built for an Extended Reality (XR) environment, showcasing C# logic and Wwise integration.